adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

         ![archive_artifacts](./screenshots_9/archive_artifacts.gif)

-6. Now if you change any file within your GitHub repository and push to the main branch, webhook will automatically begin a new job and save the artifacts locally on Jenkins server
+6. Now if you change any file within your GitHub repository and push to the main branch, webhook will automatically begin a new job and save the job artifacts locally on Jenkins server

     ![status_job](./screenshots_9/status_job.png)

-    Artifacts are stored in `/var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive/` in the Jenkins server
+    Artifacts are stored in `/var/lib/jenkins/jobs/<job_name>/builds/<build_number>/archive/` in the Jenkins server

 ## CONFIGURE JENKINS TO COPY FILES TO NFS SERVER VIA SSH

-1. On the Jenkins web console go to dashboard and click on "Manage Jenkins" then "Plugins".
+1. On the Jenkins web console go to dashboard and click on "Manage Jenkins", then "Plugins"

     Select "Available plugins" and search for the `Publish Over SSH` plugin and install it without restart